Lichen sclerosus (LS)

 - Clitoris becomes buried (covered with skin)

-Signs can be different from woman to woman.
-They may get better then worse at different times of your life.
+Signs and symptoms can be different from person to person.
+They may get better then worse at different times in your life.
 It may be worse during hot summer months when you are sweating more.
-More moisture can irritate skin.
+More moisture can irritate skin..

 How is lichen sclerosus diagnosed?